 Density: 5.761 kg/m3

-Radon is a sixth noble gas with an atomic number equals 86.
+Radon is a sixth noble gas with an atomic number equal to 86.
 It is a heavy radioactive gas generated by the radioactive decay of radium.
 This is a colourless gas that is 7.5 times heavier compared to air and 100 times heavier than hydrogen.

 Atomic Number: 86